intermine/im-docs/docs/get-started/tutorial/webapp.rst

 Keyword Search
 ^^^^^^^^^^^^^^^^^^^^^^

-The search box contains example identifiers to help your users know which types of search terms to use.
-To update this value, set the `quicksearch.example.identifiers` property in the :doc:`/webapp/properties/web-properties` file.
-Redeploy your webapp to see your changes.

 InterMine's keyword search is a powerful Lucene-based search created at build-time.
 When the first search is executed, the index is retrieved from the database, written to temp files and loaded into memory.
 This can take up to a minute.
 Our release scripts include a command to run this search so that the index is ready.

+The search box contains example identifiers to help your users know which types of search terms to use.
+To update the default value, set the `quicksearch.example.identifiers` property in the :doc:`/webapp/properties/web-properties` file.
+Redeploy your webapp to see your changes.

 .. warning::